Brookelyn/brookelyn.github.io/_posts/2016-01-11-portfolio-go-live.md

 ---
 Well, I've finally set up my portfolio and made it live!

-There's still quite a bit that I'd like to do to the template that Bloc provides its students with at this stage of the course.
+There's still quite a bit that I'd like to do to the template that Bloc provides its students with at this stage of the course - including personalising it a bit more.

 Events seem to be conspiring against me, however, as there have been some quite depressing changes at my paying gig that mean I need to get my CV and portfolio site sorted quite quickly so that I can start looking for a job in development.